blackstonehamda-netizen/autonomous-vlan-auditor/README.md

 # Autonomous AI Agent for Network Segmentation and VLAN Isolation Auditing

+> ⚠️ **Work in Progress** — this is an early prototype demonstrating the AI agent architecture (autonomous script generation + self-correction loop).
+VLAN/network setup and deeper validation logic are still in progress.

 This project implements an autonomous security auditor built with a custom, zero-dependency Agentic Framework.
 The architecture utilizes the Gemini 3.6-flash API as its core cognitive reasoning engine to automate inter-VLAN boundary enforcement checks.

 ## Architecture and Workflow